DevExpress/gimp-dx-screenshot/README.md

 * Different **crop types**.
 Wavy-crop is not always the best solution, you might want a simple **rectangular crop** with the border.
 * Ability to decorate a **layer inside a bigger canvas**.
 Even the non-rectangular one.
 (**Crop type**: _No crop_).
-* If you try to wavy-crop an image from three or four sides, you will get a **warning** (if your GIMP window is not maximized [it's open-sourse, what did you expect?]).
-The designer advices to use wavy-crop from **one** side maximum.
+* If you try to wavy-crop an image from three or four sides, you will get a **warning** (if your GIMP window is not maximized [it's open-source, what did you expect?]).
+The designer recommends using a wavy-crop from **one** side maximum.
 Consider the rectangular crop in difficult cases.
 * Different modes of **history** logging (used mostly for debugging).
 * Can place the layer decorations in a separate layer group.
 * Can add a white background layer in the end.